bradrydzewski/go-angellist/README.md

 user, err := client.Users.Get(206401)
 ```

+The above example is executing the API calls as an anonymous user.
+Hoewver,
-Some API calls require authentication.
-You can construct an authenticated
+some API calls require authentication.
+When creating a client you can provide
-AngelList client by providng your OAuth2 token:
+your OAuth2 token:

 ```go
 client := angellist.New("62b1f3bc5dec16c8")